dikshaitankar/pizza/README.md

 # Project Installation
-After downloading the project simply run the html file on Firefox browser(56.0) OR install Wamp server and then paste the project folder inside www folder of wamp and run the file on any browser.
+After downloading the project simply run the html file on Firefox browser(56.0) OR install Wamp server, then paste the project folder inside www folder of wamp and then run the file on any browser.